 used to describe a behavior that the developer has not attempted to perform.
 This is distinct from "incorrect," which describes when the developer attempts to perform the behavior, but does not do it correctly.
 Note: this term is being used inconsistently in CWE, although it has been more clearly defined since CWE 1.2.

-a Chain that appears so frequently in software that a CWE ID has been assigned to it, such as CWE-680 (Integer Overflow to Buffer Overflow).
+a Chain that appears so frequently that a CWE ID has been assigned to it, such as CWE-680 (Integer Overflow to Buffer Overflow).

 the term used in Draft 9 for the Research Concepts View (CWE-1000).

 a general term to describe the process of ensuring that input or output has certain security properties before it is used.
 This is independent of the specific protection mechanism that performs the neutralization.
 The term could refer to one or more of the following: filtering/cleansing, canonicalization/resolution, encoding/decoding, escaping/unescaping, quoting/unquoting, validation, or other mechanisms.

 to perform Neutralization.